What is This Week in History? >>

 Nicole said:

 “I just don’t know how this resource could be any better.
-It is so fun to get this e-mail each week and look at the plethora of suggested activities.
+It is so fun to get this each week and look at the plethora of suggested activities.
 And they are RELEVANT which is exactly how I like to teach!!”

 Read the full review here >>